minvws/nl-kat-coordination/docs/source/user-manual/navigation/katalogus.rst

 - The Boefje and corresponding Normalizer are enabled.
 Note: all Normalizers are enabled by default.
 - The clearance level of your object (e.g. hostname or URL) is at least the required scan level of the enabled plugin.

-New Boefjes can be added by an administrator in the web interface, or by manually adding an external KAT-alogus in Rocky's config file.
+New Boefjes can be added by an administrator in the web interface.

 .. image:: img/katalogus.png
   :alt: KAT catalog